 The three principal programs that provide income for poor people are the Earned Income Tax Credit, the Temporary Assistance to Needy Families program, and the Food Stamps program.

-The Earned Income Tax Credit is the mechanism through which, by filing a tax return, low income people and families can receive an income supplement.
+nism through which, by filing a tax return, low income people and families can receive an income supplement.
 For a family of four - husband and wife and two children - with only one parent earning the current minimum wage of USD 5.15 an hour, the annual family income would be USD 10,712, which would qualify the family for a USD 4,290 earned income tax credit.
 This is not enough, unfortunately, to lift the family of four above the poverty line (Holt, 2006).